 You can download the full syllabus for this year's workshop.
 Please review it before applying for this workshop.

-As part of the application form, you will briefly:
+To apply for the workshop, please complete this form.
+As part of the application form, you will be asked to:

 Contact workshop facilitator Julie-Ann McFann at email@example.com.